ryanfiller/portfolio-gatsby/src/content/blog/css-grid-design.md

 ---
-title: Grid Thoughts about CSS And Print Design
+title: Grid Thoughts About CSS And Print Design
 excerpt: Thoughts on CSS Grid from someone who learned about typographic grids for print in design school
 thumbnail:
   image: "../../images/uploads/css-grid-tron.jpg"